cro7nis/text-2-image-on-akash/README.md

 - Accept provider transaction
 - Go to LEASES and press the URI
 - Check the [Akash docs](https://akash.network/docs/deployments/cloudmos-deploy/) if you have and questions
-- Start generating speech!
+- Start generating images with text!
-  - Add the input text for speech generation
-  - Provide a description of the speaker to adapt the generated voice